Down chevron

 Project Officer- 13YARN

-Kelly is passionate about working for 13YARN she believes in the vision of providing a confidential and culturally safe space for mob who are feeling overwhelmed or having difficulty coping, this is a vital service for our people.
+Kelly is a proud Gamilaroi women; a qualified and experienced Aboriginal project manager with a strong background in delivering cultural infrastructure projects and programs.
+Her passion for working with13YARN stems from her belief in their vision of providing a confidential and culturally safe space for our mob who are feeling overwhelmed or having difficulty coping.
+This is a vital service for our mob and its run by our mob.

 Advisory Board